Character Education & Learning Systems

 The third element in addition to technology and creative content, is active learning.
 We have developed lesson plans that enable students to learn via small group discussions.

-Significantly, it is through discussions between students that they develop their linguistic understanding.
+It is through discussions between students that they develop their linguistic understanding.
 As they share and compare views, students improve their ability to converse and learn with and from each other.

 An example of a 45 – 60 minute lesson that facilitates learning through discussion, based on the resources we provide and linked to modern classroom technology, is as follows.